eamonnk/azfund/Modules/M02-Core Azure Services/L05-Azure Management Tools/05-Walkthrough-Create VMs from a script with Azure PowerShell.md

 <p style="text-align:center;"><img src="../Linked_Image_Files/m02-l05-azpowershell-08-az-resourcegroup.png" alt="Screenshot of a Windows powershell session terminal running with administrator privileges.
 The command to create a new resource group with a user specified name and location has run successfully."></p>

 9. Execute the `azdemo.ps1` script by running the following command.
-Substitute `<resource group name>` with the name of the resource group that you created in the previous Step 8.
+Substitute the name of the resource group that you created in the previous Step 8 for `<resource group name>`.

     ```PowerShell
     .\azdemo.ps1 <resource group name>